Mark 9: Verse 1

 Anglican biblical scholar Edward Plumptre argues that this verse should be read with the final section of Mark 8 and suggests that the present arrangement may have been made with a view of connecting it with the Transfiguration as the fulfilment of the promise in this verse.
-This verse is numbered as Mark 8:39 in the Vulgate and its Douai-Rheims translation, and Irish commentator John Macevilly notes that "the Vulgate arrangement ... is preferable".
+This verse is numbered as Mark 8:39 in the Vulgate and its Douai-Rheims translation, and Irish commentator John Macevilly notes that "the Vulgate arrangement ... is preferable" and matches the break between Matthew 16 and 17.

 Christopher Tuckett notes that this verse has been "much debated", and what exactly the kingdom of God refers to has been long discussed.
-It immediately follows Jesus' statement of "... when he comes in his Father's glory with the holy angels."
-(Mark 8:38) in the preceding chapter.
+It immediately follows Jesus' statement of "... when he comes in his Father's glory with the holy angels" (Mark 8:38) in the preceding chapter.
 This could simply refer to the subsequently-reported Transfiguration.
-Some have thought this refers to the Second Coming, an event most hold did not happen within the lifetimes of those present.
-This could be a prediction that came true if you take into account John's Revelation of the Second Coming while he was on the island of Patmos.
 Others have interpreted it as Jesus referring to his resurrection and/or the coming of Christianity.
 It is also recorded in Matthew 16:28 and Luke 9:27.
 Matthew adds the statement that "... then he will reward each person according to what he has done" between the two.
 Tuckett notes that the statement is an "unfulfilled prophecy", and on this basis many writers "have seen here a genuine saying of Jesus".